Katikithala Ramaswamy: Career

 In 1962 he got enrolled as an advocate and practised in Civil & Criminal cases.
 He worked as additional public prosecutor and government pleader till 1972 to 1974.
-He got appointed as Sr. Standing Counsel for Andhra Pradesh State Electricity Board and Addl.
-Judge of Andhra Pradesh High Court and served till 1982.
+He got appointed as Sr. Standing Counsel for Andhra Pradesh State Electricity Board and additional judge of Andhra Pradesh High Court and served till 1982.

-Later he became permanent Judge of the Andhra Pradesh High Court and vice-president, International Jurists Organisation (Asia).
+Later he became a permanent Judge of the Andhra Pradesh High Court and vice-president, International Jurists Organisation (Asia).